|

-(This page is written to address BDSM for nice guys; there's an introduction to BDSM for good girls on the Web here.)
+(This page is written to address BDSM for nice guys; there's an

 So you're a nice guy.
 You think that people should be treated with respect and courtesy; you find violence, particularly violence against women, reprehensible; you would never, under any circumstances, raise your hand in anger against someone you love.
-And now your partner is asking you to tie her up, or call her names, or spank her, or even "rape" her.
+And now your partner is asking you to tie her up, or call her names, or spank her, or maybe even "rape" her.
 All this goes against everything you believe.
 What do you do?

 For starters, it's not what you think.